MOVIE RECCOS, MOVIES

 17. Spellbound (1945)

-Spellbound marks the second of the three collaborations between Hitchcock and renowned Hollywood producer David O. Selznick.
-Though Selznick facilitated Hitchcock’s glorious Hollywood debut with Rebecca (1940), the two men continually engaged in conflict over creative control.
-The popular studio-era scribe Ben Hecht penned the script for Spellbound based on the novel The House of Dr. Edwardes.
-Often touted as Hollywood’s first movie about psychoanalysis, Spellbound was a passion project for Selznick.
+Spellbound marks the second of three collaborations between Alfred Hitchcock and renowned Hollywood producer David O. Selznick.
+But theirs wasn’t the smoothest of pairings.
+Although Selznick facilitated Hitchcock’s glorious Hollywood debut with Rebecca (1940), the two men continually engaged in conflict over creative control.
+But back to Spellbound.
+The popular studio-era scribe Ben Hecht penned the script.
+(It’s based on the novel The House of Dr. Edwardes.)
+Touted as Hollywood’s first movie about psychoanalysis, Spellbound was a passion project for Selznick.

-The basic story tries to reduce Freud’s complex psychoanalytical ideas in order to fit the mystery/thriller framework.
-The narrative revolves around the new head of psychiatric center Green Manor, Dr. Anthony Edwardes (Gregory Peck).
-He meets Dr. Constance (Ingrid Bergman) at the facility and the two fall in love.
-Soon she discovers that the man she has fallen in love with is an imposter.
-While Spellbound is an average mystery narrative, Hitchcock’s mise en scène is extraordinarily staged.
-The dream sequence in particular – which was designed in collaboration with surrealist Salvador Dali – still holds the power to capture our attention.
+The basic story tries to reduce Freud’s complex psychoanalytical ideas in order to fit a mystery/thriller framework.
+The narrative revolves around the new head of psychiatric center Green Manor, Dr. Anthony Edwardes (played by Gregory Peck).
+He meets Dr. Constance (played by Ingrid Bergman) at the facility and the two fall in love.
+But soon she discovers that the man she has fallen in love with is an imposter.
+Gasp!
+While Spellbound is an average mystery narrative, Hitchcock’s mise-en-scène is extraordinarily staged.
+The dream sequence in particular, which was designed in collaboration with surrealist painter Salvador Dali, still holds the power to capture our attention.

 16. Frenzy (1972)

-Frenzy was Alfred Hitchcock’s penultimate film and saw the director return to an idea from his silent-era days.
-Like his 1927 movie The Lodger, Frenzy focuses on the crimes of a serial-rapist & murderer and the city-wide panic that ensues.
-It is based on Arthur La Bern’s 1966 novel.
-Frenzy also marked Hitchcock’s return to homeland to make a movie after more than two decades.
-Another interesting tidbit is that it was the first Hitchcock movie to be rated R. We are made aware of this in the film’s opening minutes as we see the nude body of a young woman, strangled with a neck-tie, floating in the Thames River.
+Frenzy was Hitchcock’s penultimate film and saw him return to an idea from his silent-era days.
+Like his 1927 movie The Lodger, Frenzy focuses on the crimes of a serial-rapist and murderer and the city-wide panic that ensues.
+It’s based on Arthur La Bern’s 1966 novel.
+Frenzy marked Hitchcock’s return to his British homeland, where he had not made a movie in over two decades.
+Further delectable factoid, it’s the first Hitchcock movie to be rated “R.” We are made aware of this in the film’s opening minutes as we see the nude body of a young woman, strangled with a neck-tie, floating in the Thames River.
+Cringe.

-Richard Blaney, an unemployed down-on-luck man finds himself to be the suspect in a serial-murder case.
-The real perpetrator, however, is a friendly man from the same neighborhood, who also befriends the innocent Blaney for sinister purposes.
+Richard Blaney, an unemployed, down-on-his-luck man finds himself to be the suspect in a serial-murder case.
+However, spoiler alert, the real perpetrator is a friendly man from the same neighborhood, who also befriends the innocent Blaney for sinister purposes.
 Although Frenzy is in familiar Hitchcock-ian territory, the filmmaker amplifies tension with his ingenious style.
 The eerie tracking shot of the staircase that follows the killer and his unknown victim is chilling.

 15. The Wrong Man (1956)

 The Wrong Man is a non-typical Hitchcock movie with a standard Hitchcock-ian theme: an innocent, ordinary man accused of a crime.
-It marks acting legend Henry Fonda’s one and only collaboration with the master of suspense.
-Mr. Fonda plays Manny Balestrero, a struggling musician playing in a band at a small jazz club.
-Despite financial difficulties, Manny lives happily with his wife Rose (Vera Miles).
-But when Manny tries to borrow money from the Insurance Company using his wife’s policy, he runs into trouble.
+It marks acting legend Henry Fonda’s one and only collaboration with the “Master of Suspense.”
+Fonda plays Manny Balestrero, a struggling musician playing in a band at a small jazz club.
+Despite financial difficulties, Manny lives happily with his wife Rose (played by Vera Miles).
+But when Manny tries to borrow money from the insurance company using his wife’s policy, he runs into trouble.
 A clerk and the police think that Manny bears a vague resemblance to the man who has committed a series of robberies.
-Soon, Manny finds that the entire American legal system is stacked against him.
+Soon, Manny finds the entire American legal system stacked against him.

 Hitchcock creates an incredible atmosphere to heighten Manny’s paranoia and helplessness.
-There are no great twists or tense set-pieces like in Vertigo or Psycho.
+There are no great twists or tense set-pieces like in Vertigo (1958) or Psycho (1960).
 But The Wrong Man perfectly puts us in the shoes of Manny, making us feel that it could happen to any of us.
-Besides, Henry Fonda’s understated performance splendidly conveys the wronged man’s dazed mental state.
+Additionally, Henry Fonda’s understated performance splendidly conveys the wronged man’s dazed mental state.
+We can imagine him thinking, “What’s going on???”

 14. The 39 Steps (1935)

-Among his early output in British cinema, The 39 Steps is considered to be the first true ‘Hitchcock’ film.
+Among his early output in British cinema, The 39 Steps is considered to be the first true “Hitchcock” film.
 Alongside The Man Who Knew Too Much (1934), it proved to be his breakout hit.
 In fact, The 39 Steps is the perennial favorite of Hitchcock himself, where he effortlessly infuses many of his trademark narrative traits and characterizations.
-An affable Canadian businessman named Richard Hannay (Robert Donat) gets embroiled in an espionage plot and is accused of killing a mysterious young woman, Annabella Smith.
+An affable Canadian businessman named Richard Hannay (played by Robert Donat) gets embroiled in an espionage plot and is accused of killing a mysterious young woman, Annabella Smith.

 Hannay makes a quick getaway and boards a train to Scotland to investigate the clues left behind by the murdered woman.
 The 39 Steps is based on John Buchan’s 1915 novel, which was turned into a fast-paced script by Charles Bennett.
-The film also shows the master’s ability to mix thrills and comedy to a great effect.
-While it lacks thematic or emotional depth unlike Hitchcock’s later Hollywood films, it’s watchable for the sheer visual pleasure.
+The film also shows Hitch’s ability to mix thrills and comedy to a great effect.
+While it lacks thematic or emotional depth, unlike Hitchcock’s later Hollywood films, it’s still watchable for the sheer visual pleasure.
 The framing and pacing of certain chase sequences still holds up pretty well.

 13. Dial M for Murder (1954)

 The moral dilemma now rests with the audience.
-Who’s right and who’s wrong?
-Nothing is clear any more.
-The dialectic opposites are battling each other not only in the film but also in the minds of the viewers, who are also partly shouldering the burden of the crime of the one they’re actually rooting for.
-Dial M for Murder is not as sleek or visually striking as Hitchcock’s greatest works like Rear Window or Vertigo.
+Who’s right, and who’s wrong?
+Nothing is clear anymore.
+The dialectic opposites are battling each other not only in the film, but also in the minds of the viewers.
+Dial M for Murder is not as sleek or visually striking as Hitchcock’s greatest works like Rear Window (1954) or Vertigo (1958).
+But Hitchcock brilliantly uses his actors and their characters’ interpersonal dynamics to build tension.

 12. Foreign Correspondent (1940)

-Foreign Correspondent is Hitchcock’s second Hollywood film, following the great success of Rebecca.
-It’s a war-themed thriller, which expands on the premise the filmmaker already dealt with in films like The 39 Steps and The Lady Vanishes.
-It revolves around intrepid crime reporter Johnny Jones (Joel McCrea), who is promoted as the newspaper’s new foreign correspondent.
+This was Hitchcock’s second Hollywood film, following the great success of Rebecca (1940).
+It’s a war-themed thriller, which expands on the premise the filmmaker already dealt with in films like The 39 Steps (1935) and The Lady Vanishes (1938).
+The film revolves around intrepid crime reporter Johnny Jones (played by Joel McCrea), who is promoted as the newspaper’s new foreign correspondent.
 With clouds of war looming in the horizon, Jones travels to Amsterdam to interview a Dutch cabinet minister Van Meer.
-Meer is also a prominent diplomat who is vital to the peace negotiations in Europe.
+Van Meer is also a prominent diplomat who is vital to the peace negotiations in Europe.
 But when he is assassinated in front of Jones, the reporter embarks on a thrilling journey to unveil a terrifying conspiracy.

 Foreign Correspondent contains nerve-wracking chase sequences, bouts of sardonic humor, and energetic performances.
-It was Hitchcock’s one and only collaboration with the celebrated Polish-Hungarian cinematographer Rudolph Mate.
-The shadowy staging and claustrophobic atmosphere – obviously influenced by German expressionist style – meticulously immerses us into this espionage adventure.
+It was Hitchcock’s only collaboration with the celebrated Polish-Hungarian cinematographer Rudolph Mate.
+The shadowy staging and claustrophobic atmosphere, clearly influenced by German expressionist style, meticulously immerses us into this espionage adventure.
 The special effects are also highly innovative for its time, particularly the airplane crash sequence.

 11. Rope (1948)